isomerpages/moe-kuochuanprespri/_about-us/FAQ.md

 Mondays and Wednesdays - 1.30 p.m. - 2 p.m. & 3.15 p.m. - 3.45 p.m.<br>
 Tuesdays and Fridays - 1.30 p.m. - 2.00 p.m.<br>
 Thursdays - 1.30 p.m. - 2 p.m. & 4 p.m. - 4.30 p.m.

+3\.
+When can parents enter the school to buy things from the bookshop?

+The bookshop is open from 8.30 a.m. to 3 p.m., Mondays to Fridays.
+However, no transactions with parents will be allowed during pupils' recesses from 9.45 a.m. to 10.45 a.m.